 Road Classification Comprehensive Plan Designation Right- of- Way Width Pavement Width Public Access Sidewalk Landscape Strip Bike Lane Street Parking Travel Lanes Median Mixed Use, Commercial or Public/Quasi Public 62 ft.
 40 ft.
 0.5 ft.
 10.5 ft. sidewalk including 5 ft. x 5 ft. tree wells N/A 8 ft.
 (2) 12 ft.
 Lanes N/A Local Industrial 60 ft.
 38 ft.
 0.5 ft.
 5 ft.
 5.5 ft.
 (2) 19 ft.
-Sh Space ared N/A Residential 54 ft.
+Sha Space ared N/A Residential 54 ft.
 32 ft.
 0.5 ft.
 5 ft.
+5 ft.
 5.5 ft.
-5.5 ft.
 (2) 16 ft.
-Share Space ared N/A
+Sha ared N/A

 - 1. Pavement width includes, bike lane, street parking, travel lanes and median. - 2.
 Public access, sidewalks, landscape strips, bike lanes and on-street parking are required on both sides of the street in all designations.
 The right-of-way width and pavement widths identified above include the total street section. - 3.
 A 0.5 foot curb is included in landscape strip or sidewalk width. - 4.
 Travel lanes may be through lanes or turn lanes. - 5.
 The 0.5 foot public access provides access to adjacent public improvements. - 6.
 Alleys shall have a minimum right-of-way width of twenty feet and a minimum pavement width of sixteen feet.
 If alleys are provided, garage access shall be provided from the alley. - 7.
 A raised concrete median or landscape median shall be utilized for roads identified to have access restrictions. - A. Sidewalks.
 The applicant shall provide for sidewalks on both sides of all public streets, on any private street if so required by the decision-maker, and in any special pedestrian way within the land division.
 Both sidewalks and curbs are to be constructed according to plans and specifications provided by the City Engineer.
 All sidewalks hereafter constructed in the city on improved streets shall be constructed to city standards and widths required in the Oregon City Transportation System Plan.
-Exceptions to this requirement may be allowed in order to accommodate topography, trees or some similar site constraint.
-In the case of major or minor arterials, the decision-maker may approve a land division without sidewalks where sidewalks are found to be dangerous or otherwise impractical to construct or are not reasonably related to the applicant's development.
+Exceptions to this requirement may be allowed in order to accommodate topography, trees or some similar site construct or are not reasonably related to the applicant's development.
 The decision-maker may require the applicant to provide sidewalks concurrent with the issuance of the initial building permit within the area that is the subject of the land division application.
 Applicants for partitions may be allowed to meet this requirement by providing the city with a financial guarantee per section 16.12.112.